Stability vs Implicit Bias of Gradient Methods on Separable Data and Beyond: Generalization loss bounds

-\end{theorem} Note that the condition on $\epsilon$ is not too restrictive.
-For example, a trivial choice of $\epsilon$ which gives a valid generalization bound might be $\epsilon=\frac{1}{\eta T}$.
+We remark that the condition on $\tail$ is not very restrictive; for example, $\tail = \ifrac{1}{\eta T}$ is always a valid choice and gives a nontrivial convergence bound.
+(In applications of the bound, we will sometimes use a better choice of $\tail$ that satisfies this condition.)

 To obtain this result, we first bound the training error of GD in the smooth and convex regime, under \cref{ass:tail}.
 The proof is standard and based on basic techniques in convex optimization.

 \begin{lemma} Under \cref{ass:tail,ass:grad_norm_pow}, if for every $z$ $f(w,z)$ is $L$-smooth, convex and positive, let $\{w_t\}_t$ be produced by the GD update rule (\cref{gd_update_rule}) with $\eta \leq \ifrac{1}{2L}$ on $S$ and $w_1=0$.
 It holds for any $\tail > 0$ that